Arkansas Highway 14: Table Rock Lake to Payneway

 In Mountain View, the county seat of Stone County, the three-route concurrency ends at a T-intersection with Main Street; Highway 9 turns west, with Highway 5 and Highway 14 turning east together.
 The two routes serve a commercial area of the city, including the Mountain View Airport, Sylamore Ranger District Office of the Ozark National Forest, Mountain View High School, and the Stone County Medical Center before Highway 5 turns south, ending the concurrency.
 Highway 14 continues eastbound through rural Stone County, passing through sparsely populated and forested Ozarks hills, serving as the western terminus for Highway 58 before beginning a stretch passing several historic properties listed on the National Register of Historic Places: the John Bettis House in Pleasant Grove, and six properties in Marcella, including: the H.J.
 Doughtery House, Marcella Church & School, Thomas E. Hess House, and the Binks Hess House and Barn, as well as the Taylor-Stokes House and Walter Gray House near Melrose.

 The highway enters Independence County, running between the White River and the Foushee Cave Natural Area and crossing Rocky Creek before an intersection with Highway 25 at the unincorporated community of Locust Grove.
 The two routes form a concurrency heading east to the small town of Southside just south of Batesville, where Highway 14 breaks from the concurrency at a junction with US 167.
 Highway 14 continues south as Allen Chapel Road through Southside before exiting the city.
-Near Salado, Highway 14 serves as the eastern terminus of its only spur route, which runs west into Southside.
+Near Salado, Highway 14 serves as the eastern terminus of Highway 14S, which runs west into Southside.
 The route continues eastward, roughly paralleling the White River toward Oil Trough.
 The highway crosses Salado Creek and Goodie Creek, both tributaries of the White River, before serving as the northern terminus of Highway 157 west of Oil Trough.
 Within the city, Highway 14 serves as Main Street and passes the historic Hankins' Store before exiting eastbound.
 Highway 14 continues east to serve as the western terminus of Highway 122 before entering Jackson County.